kimbochen/md-blogs/distributed-systems-for-ml/reading-log.md

 # Distributed Systems for Machine Learning

-This is a live flow of my process of learning about distributed systems for machine learning.
+This is my reading log of distributed systems for machine learning.

 ## Table of Contents